Key messages

 On a global scale, coal is No.1 for power generation with substantial potential for further technological development and cost-effective climate protection.

-EURACOAL highlights the following three priorities:
+EURACOAL highlights the following four priorities:

 • a rational EU energy policy that values a diversified energy mix, including a role for coal during the energy transition;